mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 The term 'variable',  can have several different meanings.
 In computer programming, a 'variable' is a space in memory used to store and retrieve a certain piece of information.
-In mathematics, a variable such as :math:`x` is a quantity with indeterminate value;
-a symbol that we can manipulate with the same rules of arithmetic that are applied to numbers.
+In mathematics, a variable such as :math:`x` has unspecified or indeterminate value; it is a symbol that we can manipulate with the same rules of arithmetic that are applied to numbers.

 In Sage, both usages are present.
 We will use the term *variable* for the computer programming variable and *symbolic variable* for the mathematical variable.

 Sage initializes the Symbolic Ring to have one symbolic variable, :obj:`x`.
 It obeys  the arithmetical rules that we expect.::

+     sage: parent(x)
+     Symbolic Ring
      sage: 3*x - x
      2*x
      sage: e*e^x